NATASHA-ct/DigitalLibrary/README.md

 # Digital Library

-The Bookstore is a website , it allows the user to: Display a list of books.
-Add a book.
-Remove a selected book.
+The Digital Library is a webapp that allows the user to: Display a list of books.
+Add a new book.
+Remove a selected book.It has been developed using React Redux and tested using Jest.

 ## Built With